zuixjs/zuix-web-flix/README.md

   <a title="Total recall" data-ui-load="controllers/movie_db" data-ui-lazyload="true" class="item"><!-- no-view --></a>
 </div>
 ```
-The `data-ui-load="controllers/movie_db"` will make *zUIx.js* load the `./controllers/movie_db.js` on the element.
-This contoller will read the `title` attribute of the item and fetch the movie data using *TMDB API*.
+The `data-ui-load="controllers/movie_db"` attribute will make *zUIx.js* to load the `./controllers/movie_db.js` on the element.
+This contoller will read the `title` attribute of the element and fetch the movie data using *TheMovieDB API*.

-To make this work you must obtain an API key and put the value at the beginning of the `./controllers/movie_db.js` file:
+To make this work on your local copy, you must obtain an API key and put the value at the beginning of the `./controllers/movie_db.js` file:

 ```javascript
 // TODO: get your free TMDB API key from https://themoviedb.org